The past two days are days I’ll never forget.

 And the gathering commenced …

 Words can’t describe the appreciation I have for the individuals that support my blog through Patreon each month.
 Sunday was my chance to give back – in passion and in person.
 We sipped epic pours, shared incredible conversations, and most importantly, we did it all through a bond forged in Wild Turkey.
 A few lucky folks left with prizes, including a spot on our Wild Turkey barrel pick the following day (congrats, Jon).
-Special thanks to Brad for donating a 2007 WT 101 and to Mikey for throwing in a Wild Turkey cap (you both made two attendees very happy).
+Special thanks to Brad for donating a 2007 Wild Turkey 101 and to Mikey for throwing in a Wild Turkey ball cap (you both made two attendees very happy).
 An esteemed guest was also in attendance, Brian Haara, author of Bourbon Justice.
 Brian signed books and contributed to the door prizes as well (thank you, Brian).
 It was a night I’ll never forget – especially that 2001 Rare Breed Batch 01-99 (wowza!).

 Back at the hotel, I had a hard time catching sleep.
 The excitement of the gathering took some time to settle down.
-I also missed my family back in South Carolina – but – I needed to stay focused and get good rest.
-The day ahead was a big one … I was going to “The House that Jimmy Built.”
+I also missed my family back in South Carolina, but I needed to stay focused and get good rest.
+The day ahead was a big one.
+I was going to “The House that Jimmy Built.”

 Remember when you were a kid and you had trouble falling asleep Christmas Eve?
 Well, that was my sleep Sunday evening.
 Nevertheless, I awoke Monday morning fueled by anticipation and excitement.
 After quickly getting ready, I found a few minutes to sit down for a nice complimentary breakfast at the hotel with Scott and another bourbon friend, Kevin.
 I should mention that Kevin had some very entertaining stories to tell throughout the trip.
 His presence really gave my visit an authentic Kentucky charm and I’d like to say thanks to him for that.

 After a half-hour or so on the road, we approached Wild Turkey.
 Crossing over the Kentucky River and seeing the distillery on the hill … I felt as if I’d entered a world of its own.
 For those that have never been, Wild Turkey is everything and nothing like you’d imagine.
 It’s gorgeous and timeless, but it’s not fancy.
-It’s simple, yet it’s enriched with a history that shows in its grounds.
+It’s simple, yet enriched with a history that shows in its grounds.
 Even the newest buildings feel like they’ve been there for ages.
 The landscape is strikingly natural – almost untouched by man.
 You hear wildlife.
 You feel the sun.
 And despite being yards from a large operating distillery, you breathe fresh air.
 It’s everything and nothing like you’d imagine.

-Before getting started on the tour and barrel selection, I took a few minutes to browse the Visitors Center alone.
+Before getting started on the distillery tour and barrel selection, I took a few minutes to browse the Visitors Center alone.
 I met and talked with some wonderful and kind employees of Wild Turkey – folks like Bo and Allison, who excel at making you feel welcome.
 I reviewed the wall of Wild Turkey’s history – learned a few new things (and found one or two trivial inaccuracies 😉 ).
 And then, Eddie and Bruce Russell walked in.

 If you’ve ever had the pleasure of meeting Eddie Russell, you know that he takes his job seriously.
 After a minute or two saying good morning to our group, he and Bruce were off to Warehouse A. After all, there were barrels to be picked and people waiting to pick them.
 We’d see a lot more of Eddie and Bruce later.

 Just as Eddie left, JoAnn Street, Eddie’s niece, introduced herself and led us to a bus for a short ride to an in-depth tour of the distillery situated on the hill above the Visitors Center.
 JoAnn did a fantastic job.
 She was knowledgeable and patient and added notable energy to topics that many wouldn’t necessarily find thrilling.
-As you’d probably guess, there’s a helluva lot of science and complex machinery behind a modern distillery.
+As you’d probably guess, there’s a mountain of science and complex machinery behind a modern distillery.
 JoAnn made it sound easy – accessible and relatable even.
 It was an informative tour that frankly couldn’t have been any better.

 And then it was time to meet Eddie and Bruce at Warehouse A for our barrel selection.
 Riding by all of the rickhouses on the way to A was surreal.
 I realized I was passing by hundreds of barrels that I’d one day be sipping whiskey from – be it in batches or as single barrels – literally living history, crafted from hard work and slowly aging in American Oak.
 As I said, surreal.